bob-cd/bob-cd.github.io/pages/concepts/pipeline.md

     registered artifact store.
 The path must exist.
     - `name`: String, Required: This is the unique name with which the artifact will be uploaded to the artifact store.
+    - `store`: String, Required: This is the name of the registered artifact store where the artifact will be uploaded.

 Example:
 ```json